 Trill is a family of touch sensors that was inspired by the way we use our hands to interact with the world.
 Trill uses capacative touch sensing to precisely track finger movements, making high-resolution touch sensing accessible to creators who want to incorporate touch into their interactive projects.

-This article introduces Trill sensors, their technical details, and how they are used.
+There are six different types of Trill: Bar, Square, Craft, Hex, Ring and Flex.
+This article introduces each of the Trill sensors, their technical details, and how they are used.

 Table of contents